My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 5. If the IAM user or role doesn't grant access to the bucket, then add a policy that grants the correct permissions.
 For example, the following IAM policy grants a user access to download objects (s3:GetObject) from DOC-EXAMPLE-BUCKET:

-If both the IAM policy (Account A) and bucket policy (Account B_ grant cross-account access, then check the bucket for default encryption with AWS KMS.
+If both the IAM policy (Account A) and bucket policy (Account B) grant cross-account access, then check the bucket for default encryption with AWS KMS.
 Or, check the object's properties for AWS KMS encryption.
-If an object is encrypted by an AWS KMS key, then the user also needs permissions to use the key.
+If an object is encrypted by an AWS KMS key, then the user must also have permissions to use the key.

-To grant an IAM user the permissions to download and upload to a bucket while using a KMS key for encryption, follow these steps:
+To grant an IAM user the permissions to download and upload to a bucket when using a KMS key for encryption, follow these steps:

-1. Edit the KMS key policy to add a statement similar to the following:
+1. Edit the KMS key policy to add a statement similar to the following one:

 Note: Enter the IAM user's Amazon Resource Name (ARN) as the Principal.

-2. If the KMS key belongs to the same account as the IAM user, then the key policy does not need to be updated.
+2. If the KMS key belongs to the same account as the IAM user, then you don't need to update the key policy.
 If the KMS key belongs to a different account than the IAM user, then you must also update the IAM user's permissions.
-Add an IAM policy statement similar to the following:
+Add an IAM policy statement similar to the following one:

 Note: Enter the KMS key's ARN as the Resource.